priyankshusheet/flowbit-saas-architecture/README.md

-Here is the **improved and polished version of your README.md**, with enhanced formatting, clarity, structure, and emphasis on professional tone, while preserving your content:

----

 # 🏢 Multi-Tenant SaaS App – Flowbit Technical Challenge

 A full-stack multi-tenant SaaS platform designed for the Flowbit technical challenge, showcasing: